 The KaShanta Sims Foundation is a tax-exempt organization.
 You can make a donation 24/7/365 to help us help other cancer victims and bring awareness to HER2 Triple Negative breast cancer, which is rare and super aggressive.
-Your gift is always tax deductible.
-Click The KaShanta Sims Foundation to give securely on the website or KaShanta Sims PayPal.
-Every contribution is greatly appreciated.
+The foundation also supports homeless ministries.
+Your gift is tax-deductible.

 June 1, 1977 -

 Founder of The KaShanta Sims Foundation, 501(c)3

 Helping victims become victorious!

 At the age of thirty-five, KaShanta was diagnosed with HER2 Triple Negative breast cancer, a rare super aggressive disease known to afflict a higher percentage of African American women than any other ethnicity.

 To educate women about this debilitating disease and to assist the victims monetarily in the fight against cancer.

 KaShanta served her country as a soldier in the United States Army and graduated at the top of her class as a helicopter mechanic - one of two females in a class of thirty.
 While on duty in Korea, she supervised a hospital unit.
 In 1999, she received an honorable discharge.

 She was a class manager at Healing Touch, an international company.

 She acquired a real estate license, owned a house cleaning business and was a supervisor/trainer at Harlan Clarke's corporate office, where she received numerous awards and honor for frequently being the employee of the month.